ecamp/ecamp-site/src/data/posts/2023-05-release.en.md

 - When printing with Layout #2, the set language is used for translation.

 We have also received contributions from the community again:
 - If you change the name in the profile, then it is immediately exchanged in all places.
+Thanks [@DeNicola](https://github.com/DeNic0la)!
 - Various forms can now no longer be submitted with invalid content.
+Thanks for this as well [@DeNicola](https://github.com/DeNic0la)!

 We are very happy that talented developers take action right away and implement the improvements themselves.